The Village Postman

 Acc No 158

 Artist Alfred Augustus Glendening Jnr Artist dates 1861-1907 Medium oil on canvas Size 76.2 x 50.8 cm (30 x 20 in) Date painted unknown Inscr: signed in monogram (L.L.)
-Donor Johnson Jackson, Clifton Drive North, Lytham St Annes Date donated 20 March 1944 |
+Donor Johnson Jackson, Clifton Drive North Lytham St Annes Date donated 20 March 1944 |

 ARTIST

 Alfred Augustus Glendening was a London landscape painter who is believed to have been born in Greenwich in 1840.
 He started work as a railway clerk but then soon became one of the most popular landscape artists of his time.
 Subjects include views on the River Thames, in the southern counties, Wales and Scotland.
-In the Scottish Highlands he enjoyed painting dramatic landscapes, which included lochs and cattle.
+In the Scottish Highlands he enjoyed painting dramatic landscapes, which often included lochs and cattle.
 His son and pupil, also named Alfred Augustus Glendening, was born in 1861.
-They both painted in a broad realistic fashion similar to Alfred Breanski, whose technique was to particularly focus on the effects of light and colour in the landscape, often Impressionistic in style.
-Alfred A Glendening Senior exhibited at the Royal Academy between1865 and 1903.
-His other works include: Resting by the Wayside Crossing the Mill Stream Peaceful Waters along the Thames A Well Earned Rest (1903) Herding the Sheep along the Country Lane However, it should be noted that Christies (2014) attribute this painting to his son, Alfred Augustus Glendening, Jnr (1861-1907); further investigation is required.
-PAINTING The Village Postman seems unusual for Glendening as it features four figures, although it could be compared to Resting by the Wayside, which features three figures and a flock of sheep.
-In this painting light touches of white on the trees is a reminder of Constable, who uses this effect.
-The red jumper also shows that he had viewed Constable's paintings, which often contained this characteristic touch of red paint.
+They both painted in a broad, realistic fashion similar to Alfred de Breanski, whose technique was to focus on the effects of light and colour, often impressionistic in style.
+Alfred, Senior, exhibited at the Royal Academy between 1865 and 1903.
+His other works include: Resting by the Wayside Crossing the Mill Stream Peaceful Waters along the Thames A Well Earned Rest (1903) Herding the Sheep along the Country Lane However, it should be noted that Christies (2014) attribute this painting to his son, Alfred Augustus Glendening (1861-1907).
+Further investigation is required.
+PAINTING The Village Postman seems unusual for Glendening as it features four figures, although it could in fact be compared to Resting by the Wayside, which features three figures and a flock of sheep.
+In this painting light touches of white on the trees is a reminder of Constable, who used this effect.
+The red jumper also shows that he had viewed Constable's paintings which often contained this characteristic touch of red paint.
 Both paintings have a path weaving through the trees.
-However, in the Village Postman the colours are predominately greens whereas Resting by the Wayside is mainly bright yellows and soft greens with a distinctly Impressionist touch.
+However, in The Village Postman, the colours are predominately greens whereas Resting by the Wayside is mainly bright yellows and soft greens with a distinctly Impressionist touch.
 A comparison of these two paintings would suggest that The Village Postman may have been one of his earlier works. |

 REFERENCES

-Wood, Christopher, Dictionary of Victorian Painters The Royal Society of British Artists 1824-1893, Antique Collectors Club |
+Wood, Christopher Dictionary of Victorian Painters The Royal Society of British Artists 1824-1893 Antiques Dealers Club |